longhorn/longhorn/docs/base-image.md

 Volumes backed by a base image can be created in three ways.

 1. [UI](#ui) - Create Longhorn volumes exposed as block device or iSCSI target
-2. [FlexVolume Driver](#flexvolume-driver) - Create Longhorn block devices and consume in Kubernetes pods
+2. [Flexvolume Driver](#flexvolume-driver) - Create Longhorn block devices and consume in Kubernetes pods
 3. [CSI Driver](#csi-driver) - (Newer) Create Longhorn block devices and consume in Kubernetes pods

 ### UI